Coronavirus (Covid-19): What you need to know

 - If your symptoms get worse or you can't cope with them at home, use the 111 online Covid-19 service.
 If you can't get help online, call 111 or, in an emergency, call 999.

 - Do not go into work, university, lectures or public areas, and don’t use public transport or taxis.

-- If you have someone bringing supplies or have ordered shopping online, make sure the items are left at reception or outside of your room.
+- If you have someone bringing supplies or have ordered shopping online, make sure the items are left outside of your room.